-Lemma 4.1.
-The only planar spaces with constant line size 2 in which the parallel axiom for planes holds and which have constant plane size are the examples (Ex1) and (Ex3).
+Lemma 4.1 The only planar spaces with constant line size 2 in which the parallel axiom for planes holds and which have constant plane size are the examples (Ex1) and (Ex3).

 Proof.
-Let $\mathscr{S} = (\mathscr{P}, \mathscr{L}, I; \Omega)$ be a planar space with constant line size 2 satisfying the parallel axiom for planes.
-Let v be the number of points of \mathscr{S} and suppose that all members of Ω have same number k of points.
-We may assume that $k \ge 3$ to avoid trivial cases.
+Let $S = (\mathcal{P}, \mathcal{L}, I; \Omega)$ be a planar space with constant line size 2 satisfying the parallel axiom for planes.
+Let v be the number of points of S and suppose that all members of $\Omega$ have same number k of points.
+We may assume $k \geq 3$ to avoid trivial cases.
 Since every three distinct points are necessarily noncollinear, the number b of planes is equal to